 - Dial On Demand

-The default behavior for a PPP link is to immediately connect and it will immediately attempt to reconnect when a link is lost.
+The default behavior for a PPP link is to immediately connect and immediately attempt to reconnect when a link is lost.
 This behavior is described as Always On.
-Dial-on-Demand will delay this connection attempt.
+Dial-on-Demand delays this connection attempt.
 When set, the firewall will wait until a packet attempts to leave the via this interface, and then it will connect.
 Once connected, it will not automatically disconnect.

 - Idle Timeout